Classical Prolog modes

 MODE+/2

-Argument should be instantiated when the predicate is called to a term that has the indicated type or property.
+This argument should be instantiated when the predicate is called.
 For example:

 expresses that both arguments of >/2 should be bound to arithmetic expressions (have the arithexpression property) when the predicate is called.